han-yaeger/yaeger-tutorial/docs/interaction.md

 > You might have noticed that because Yaeger uses the Bounding Box to check for
 > collisions, the collision detection is not as accurate as you might like it to
 > be.
-This can be solved by using the notion of a hit box, a shape that defines
+This can be solved by using the notion of a *hitbox*, a shape that defines
 > the area that is being checked during a collision detection cycle.
 >
 > We will first finish implementing what happens after a collision.
 In the next